xreovhb20/reverse-proxy.js/README.md

     -h, --help             output usage information
     -V, --version          output the version number
-    -p, --port <port>      port that the reverse proxy should run on [80] -h, --host <host>      hostname that the reverse proxy should run on [127.0.0.1] -t, --target <target>  location of the server the proxy will target -c, --config <path>    location of the configuration file(s) for the reverse proxy --silent               silence the log output from the reverse proxy
+    -p, --port <port>      port that the reverse proxy should run on [80] -h, --host <host>      host that the reverse proxy should run on [127.0.0.1] -t, --target <target>  location of the server the proxy will target -c, --config <path>    location of the configuration file(s) for the reverse proxy --silent               silence the log output from the reverse proxy